 Greater Raleigh Convention and Visitors Bureau (Visit Raleigh) COVID-19 Response and Helpful Resources

-What IS allowed under the "Stay-at-Home" orders:
+What IS allowed under the "Safer-at-Home" order:

 - Visiting a local park, greenway or nature preserve while practicing social distancing.

 - Attending a day or overnight camp (with public health requirements).

 - Gathering together for social purposes, so long as they do not exceed the mass gathering limit of 10 people indoors and 25 people outdoors.

 - Holding a wedding ceremony or funeral ceremony without gathering limits.
 However, receptions or visitations before or after weddings and funerals are subject to the mass gathering limit of 10 people indoors and 25 people outdoors.

 - Holding a worship, religious or spiritual gathering without gathering limits.

 North Carolina has a three-phase plan to reopen the state and restore businesses and ease travel restrictions.
 For an overview of the current phase and next phase, see below.